 Some people believe that sleeping on your belly or with your face against a pillow, sitting with your legs crossed in the same direction for long periods of time, having poor posture, and resting your face against your hand can all contribute to facial asymmetry.

-One 2014 study found correlation between sleeping on your stomach and facial asymmetry.
+One found correlation between sleeping on your stomach and facial asymmetry.

 Trauma or injury to your face during childhood or in adulthood can cause asymmetry.
 Injuries like a broken nose or a deep cut can cause your face to appear asymmetrical.